-There are 2 key elements to keep in mind when creating balance sheet budgets:
+There are two key elements to keep in mind when creating balance sheet budgets:

 The easy bits of Balance Sheet Budgets

 When you budget with a spreadsheet, some of the hardest accounts to calculate are your bank, payables and receivables and GST/VAT.
 Each has its own complexities, being calculated from the movements of many other accounts and it’s easy to end up going around in circles.
 So, the first good news we have for you is that Calxa calculates those accounts for you.
-Any of the accounts nominated in the Default Accounts/Financial Settings area are worked out for you and you don’t need to set a budget for them.
+Any of the accounts nominated in the Financial Settings area (you’ll find that under My Workspace) are worked out for you and you don’t need to set a budget for them.

 Buying a new car or some equipment for the business?
 Simply add a positive movement to the relevant account in the month you’re buying it.
 Just remember that all budgets exclude GST or VAT.

 If you’re using a cash management or investment account for surplus funds (or to stash some away for your tax bills), use a positive amount when you add something to that account, a negative amount when you move it back to your main account.

 Credit cards can appear complex but they’re really simple.
 If you’re rotating funds through them and the balance doesn’t change much, don’t budget for anything – it’s the movement we care about.
 On the other hand, if you have plans to reduce the balance over time, put in a negative amount for the monthly reduction.